 Realize that if one family member paid more than his or her fair share amongst the other family owners, the additional contributions for property taxes, maintenance, and other items will be considered credits or partial payments toward the purchase price in the event of any sale to the generous family member.

-On a side note, any tax paid in the U.S. on the Sale may provide a Foreign Tax Credit to reduce the Canadian Tax payable on the Sellers’ T-1 Canadian Tax Return (under the U.S.-Canada Tax Treaty).
+On a side note, any capital gains tax paid in the U.S. on the sale may provide a Foreign Tax Credit to reduce the Canadian Tax payable on the Sellers’ T-1 Canadian Tax Return (under the U.S.-Canada Tax Treaty).

-A Sale will trigger Washington Real Estate Excise Tax, which is calculated at 1.1% or more of the sale price.
+A sale will likely trigger Washington Real Estate Excise Tax, which is calculated at 1.1% to 3% of the sale price.
 The excise tax must be paid before the Deed is recorded with the County Auditor.

 2. Gift

-Alternatively, the Canadian Non-U.S. Resident property owner may Gift all or part of the property.
+Alternatively, the Canadian Non-U.S. Resident property owner may gift all or part of the property.
 But there is a limitation.
-As a U.S. Non-Resident, the Canadian property owner is entitled to Gift another person up to the annual exclusion amount, which in 2018 is $15,000 USD per year tax free in the U.S. After the $15,000 USD gift, the tax rate moves up the scale into the 30%+ range depending on value of the Gift.
+As a U.S. Non-Resident, the Canadian property owner is entitled to gift another person up to the annual exclusion amount, which in 2022 is $16,000 USD per year tax free in the U.S. Any amount over the annual exclusion is subject to US Gift Tax which is in the 30%+ range depending on value of the gift.
+Spouses may have the ability to gift a greater value based upon the annual martial gift exclusion.

-An important part of any transfer by Gift is to determine the “fair market value” of the property (and of course the value of the Gift).
-Since the Assessed Value of the property provided by the County Assessor is usually lower than the fair market value it is often recommended to obtain an appraisal or at least an evaluation from a realtor.
+An important part of any transfer by gift is to determine the “fair market value” of the real property first so the amount of the gift can be substantiated if necessary to the IRS.
+Since the Assessed Value of the real property provided by the County Assessor (which is used for determining property taxes) is usually lower than the fair market value it is often recommended to obtain an appraisal for the real property.

-Tax wise the downside of a Gift is that the beneficiary would lose the full step up in the cost basis determination upon a subsequent sale of the property in the future.
+Tax wise the downside of a gift is that the beneficiary would lose the full step up in the cost basis determination upon a subsequent sale of the real property in the future.

 Further, there may be other alternatives to consider under Washington Law including non-probate methods.
 I recommend you read my blog articles about the Transfer on Death Deed (“TODD”), and the Community Property Agreement, because these non-probate methods may be more advantageous.